What is people management?

 Becoming a manager is a significant change, especially the first time, but there are some things you might not have considered.

-Here’s what no one tells you about going from employee to management:
+Here’s what no one tells you about becoming a people manager from an employee

 Sometimes, you may find yourself in situations where you’ll need to make difficult and unpopular decisions.
 While it’s essential to gather your team’s input, in the end, it’s your responsibility to decide what is best for the business — even if that means disappointing or angering some of your direct reports.
 At some point, you may also need to fire someone.
 Even if this is the right thing to do and have your superior and HR department support, don’t underestimate the emotional toll.
 Keep emotions out of the actual conversation, of course, but allow yourself time to work through any feelings you might have once it’s over.